arnoesterhuizen/clickatell-overview-http/README.md

 ## `sendmsg`

-Send a message to a recipient:
+Send a message to a recipient.

 * Required parameters:
     * [`session_id`](#session_id)